vuepress/awesome-vuepress/README.md

 - [vuepress-plugin-code-copy](https://github.com/znicholasbrown/vuepress-plugin-code-copy) - automatically add copy buttons to all code blocks
 - [vuepress-plugin-img-lazy](https://github.com/tolking/vuepress-plugin-img-lazy) - A vuepress plugin to better supporting image lazy loading
 - [vuepress-plugin-merge-pages](https://github.com/vinicius73/vuepress-plugin-merge-pages) - Merge markdown files in a single markdown
+- [vuepress-plugin-authors](https://github.com/z3by/vuepress-plugin-authors) - :writing_hand: Get all the authors of a md file in the $page object

 ## Themes